-Windows Forensic Artifacts II: ShellBags, ADS, LNK, Hibernation and Slack Space
+Windows Artifacts II: ShellBags, ADS, LNK, Hibernation, Slack

 ShellBags, NTFS Alternate Data Streams, LNK shortcuts, hiberfil.sys, pagefile, slack space, VSS and Recycle Bin internals for Indian digital forensic examiners.

-A Windows examiner who only knows the registry, event logs and prefetch is reading the loud half of the disk.
-The quiet half is where the interesting evidence usually lives.
+A Windows examiner who stops at the registry, event logs, and prefetch is working with an incomplete picture.
 ShellBags survive after a USB stick is unplugged.
 Alternate Data Streams hide a megabyte of payload behind a zero-byte file.
 LNK shortcuts retain the MAC address of the host that created them even after the target is wiped.
 Hiberfil.sys carries a compressed RAM snapshot from days ago.
 Slack space holds the last cluster of a file that the user thought was overwritten.
 Volume Shadow Copies hold the file the user thought was deleted.
-Each of these is examinable with free tools, and each is a recurring source of marks in the digital forensics paper and in NFSU MSc vivas.
+Each artifact is examinable with free tools and each is well-established in the Indian digital forensics examination syllabus.

 This topic is the second half of Windows artifact forensics, written for examiners who have already worked through registry hives, Event Logs and prefetch.
 It sits next to the first-responder volatility and imaging workflow that precedes any of this analysis, and feeds into data recovery and file carving for the deeper unallocated-space work.
 The framing throughout is Indian: CFSL Hyderabad's cyber wing triage workflow, state SFSL casework patterns, and the IT Act 2000 plus BSA 2023 Section 63 lens that defence counsel will apply when these artifacts are introduced in trial.
 We use Eric Zimmerman's command-line suite as the working toolkit because it is free, scriptable, and the de facto standard for SANS-style examination in Indian academic labs.
 The chain of custody work that wraps every artifact extraction is covered separately in chain of custody.